-These are a few for whom we as human rights advocates must intensify our efforts toward justice.
+These are but a few for whom we as human rights advocates must intensify our efforts toward justice.
 We must work together to put pressure on the Chinese government to free them.

-Liu’s release may have been contingent on her specific circumstances, but it is something we should cherish precisely because it is something we see rarely these days.
+Liu’s release may have been contingent on her specific circumstances, but it is something we should cherish precisely because it is something we rarely see these days.
 We must remember that her release took years of coordinated action, constant international advocacy, and diplomatic pressure in order to raise the stakes for China and thus finally end Liu’s incarceration.

-We at Endangered Scholars Worldwide join with the many others around the world in celebrating Liu Xia’s freedom for her own sake and because it shows that China is not impervious to public and diplomatic pressure.
+We at Endangered Scholars Worldwide join with many others around the world in celebrating Liu Xia’s freedom for her own sake and because it shows that China is not impervious to public and diplomatic pressure.
 This serves as a glimmer of hope as we look to secure freedom for other peaceful activists unjustly imprisoned in China.